DataDog/datadog-agent/pkg/metadata/inventories/README.md

   - `mac_address` - **string**: the MAC address for the host.
   - `agent_version` - **string**: the version of the Agent that sent this payload.
   - `cloud_provider` - **string**: the name of the cloud provider detected by the Agent.
+  - `cloud_identifiers` - **dict of string to string**: The different identifiers found for the current cloud providers.
+    Those can vary depending on cloud providers, agent setup, instance type, ...
+Those identifiers can be used by the backend to link an agent to instance.
+This is useful when we can determine with certainty wether we're running on a cloud provider or not (metadata API not available, agent running in a container, ...).

 ("scrubbed" indicates that secrets are removed from the field value just as they are in logs)